 She is a songwriter, artist, producer, and DJ and has won 5 Grammy awards since 2014.
 In 2017, she won the Artist and Producer award for Best R & B Album, Lalah Hathaway Live.
 She has been invited to the stage by Stevie Wonder, Prince, Mary J. Blige, Herbie Hancock, and Anita Baker to name a few.
-Her voice has been described as ‘irrepressible and boundary-defying.’
+Her voice is ‘irrepressible and boundary-defying.’
 Lala’s latest album is called Honestly and is available now.

 The Venue – Mamitas Beach Club

-The venue and sponsor for the performances was Mamitas Beach Club in Playa del Carmen.
-In addition to this festival, they have also held musical, fashion and sports events including the Beach Soccer Worldwide Riviera Maya Cup, Winter Beach, DJ Fest, Corona Sunsets Music Festival as well as notable figures such as Paul Van Dyke, David Guetta, Tiesto, and Avicii.
+The venue and sponsor for the performances is Mamitas Beach Club in Playa del Carmen.
+In addition to this festival, they hold musical, fashion, and sports events including the Beach Soccer Worldwide Riviera Maya Cup, Winter Beach, DJ Fest, Corona Sunsets Music Festival and notable figures such as Paul Van Dyke, David Guetta, Tiesto, and Avicii.

 We missed the first two nights but decided to go on Sunday.